brettz9/atyourcommand/README.md

 1. If a link type of command is chosen but no link is selected, find first link in page.
 Same with images, videos, script files, stylesheets, etc.
+1. Display of commands in dialog: move up/down instead of alphabetical?
 1. Create icons, etc.
 1. Might allow selection of submenus, separators, etc.
 1. Any other command line necessities (besides quoted string escaping)?